hms-dbmi/chromoscope/docs/docs/use-cases/bi-allelic-loss.md

 Known cancer genes are highlighted in the genome view for context (Fig. 1a), and, if desired, the user can navigate first to alterations near cancer-associated genes for detailed inspection.
 The search functionality (not shown in the figure) allows users to focus on any gene of interest

-The variant view shows the allele-specific copy number profile along with the SVs and mutations, allowing the user to identify co-localized loss-of-function point mutations and larger copy number variants, e.g., bi-allelic loss of tumor suppressor genes (Fig. 1d), which is associated with response to some oncological therapies [^1].
+The variant view shows the allele-specific copy number profile along with the SVs and mutations, allowing the user to identify co-localized loss-of-function point mutations and larger copy number variants, e.g., bi-allelic loss of tumor suppressor genes (Fig. 1d), which is associated with response to some oncological therapies.[^1]

 [^1]: Abida, W. et al. Rucaparib in Men With Metastatic Castration-Resistant Prostate Cancer Harboring a BRCA1 or BRCA2 Gene Alteration.
 J. Clin.
 Oncol.
 38, 3763–3772 (2020).